Denver Broncos vs. Pittsburgh Steelers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- The two teams combine to score 37.6 points per game, 1.9 less than the total in this contest.
+- Sunday's over/under is 2.4 points higher than the combined 37.6 PPG average of the two teams.

-- This contest's total is 3.9 points greater than the 35.6 these two squads combine to surrender per game this season.
+- This contest's over/under is 4.4 points greater than the 35.6 these two squads combine to allow per game this season.

 Broncos stats and trends

-- Denver has played four games, with three wins against the spread.
+- Denver has three wins against the spread in four games this season.

-- This season, the Broncos have an against the spread record of 3-0 in their three games as a favorite of 1.5 points or more.
+- So far this season, the Broncos have been installed as favorites by a 1.5-point margin or more three times and are 3-0 ATS in those contests.

-- Denver's games this year have not hit the over yet in four opportunities.
+- Denver's games this year have not gone over the total in four opportunities.

-- When Denver puts up more than 23.3 points, it is 2-0 against the spread and 2-0 overall.
+- When Denver scores more than 23.3 points, it is 2-0 against the spread and 2-0 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Steelers.